-How to use recovery mode to fix your Android phone or tablet
+Here’s how to use recovery mode to fix your Android phone or tablet

 - Wipe data/factory reset: This will wipe all of your data — photos, videos, music, apps, everything — and return your phone to its original factory condition.
 This will also wipe the cache partition.

 - Wipe cache partition: This is temporary system data largely related to app installations, and you can delete it without losing any personal data or settings.
 Wiping the cache partition can solve a host of issues and you won’t lose any data or settings, so there’s no real risk involved.
 We recommend this as a fix for a lot of common Android problems.
+NOTE: Since it released Android 7.1, Google has removed the wipe cache partition option for devices that get seamless updates.
+You should be able to do the same thing by going to Settings > Storage and tapping on Cached data.

 A word of warning about Factory Reset Protection

 Every device running Android 5.0 Lollipop or later has Factory Reset Protection (FRP) turned on by default.
-What this means is that you’ll be prompted to enter the user name and password for your Google account, even after performing a factory reset.
+What this means is that you will be prompted to enter the username and password for your Google account, even after performing a factory reset.

 The idea behind this measure is to deter thieves, since even a factory reset via the recovery menu won’t give them access to your phone.
 However, it’s worth keeping in mind if you plan on wiping your phone prior to selling it or passing it on to someone else.
 To avoid FRP, make sure that you go to Settings > Accounts and remove your Google account before performing a factory reset.